LEDNA | EFEIA

 Design First

-Electromagnetic hygiene belongs in the first draft, whether you’re designing a building, a product, or a city block.
-Low emissions start at the blueprint stage.
+Electromagnetic hygiene belongs in the first draft.
+Whether designing a building, a product, or a city block, low emissions start at the blueprint stage, not the punch list.

 02